-The existence, timing and amount of any future financial obligations (such as fines, penalties or damages) or other consequences arising from the DOJ subpoena or the class actions suits are unable to be determined at this time and no liability has been recognised in relation to these matters in the consolidated statement of financial position at the end of the reporting period.
+The timing and amount of any financial obligations (such as fines, penalties or damages, which could be material) or other consequences, including external costs arising from any of the various investigations and the class action suit are not possible to predict and estimate at the end of the reporting period.

-Other legal and regulatory proceedings, claims and unresolved disputes are pending against the Group in respect of which the timing of resolution and potential outcome (including any future financial obligations) are uncertain and no liabilities have been recognised in relation to these matters.
+Other claims and unresolved disputes that are pending against Glencore, along with the timing of resolution and potential outcome (including any future financial obligations), are not possible to predict and estimate.